Tricked by Design: Deceptive Patterns in Indian Fintech Apps

 Lastly, in case a user wants to stop using these apps, it is very hard to remove personal data from the app’s database.
 This is done by creating an obstruction where the user is either asked to write an email to the company or go through a long phone call.
 A user with time and cognitive constraints is unlikely to do either of these two, thus consenting to an immortal account by default.

 Deceptive design can cause varying degrees of harm to users.
 However, incorporating ethical design in the user experience can often be at odds with short-term business motivations, particularly pressured by the need to match up to the astronomical valuations that several fintech startups have received.
-The fintech industry’s valuation is expected to grow 3.5 times by 2026.
-Evidence from literature also suggests short-term financial gains from employing deceptive designs (such as users paying higher than required prices), which explains their prevalence.
+The fintech industry’s valuation is expected to grow 3.5 times by 20268.
+Evidence from literature9 also suggests short-term financial gains from employing deceptive designs (such as users paying higher than required prices), which explains their prevalence.
 In some cases, the design aimed at improving the user’s experience (such as pre-selection) may unintentionally become deceptive for the user.
 Regardless, repeated exposure to such deceptive designs can have longer-term implications by lowering trust in the market itself.
 Designing ethically need not be a significant compromise on business outcomes or user experience, we explore this in the second part of our blog.

 All artworks are designed by Himanshi Parmar and Rajashree Gopalakrishnan.